HUAWEI announces P40 series trio: P40, P40 Pro & P40 Pro+

 Since there’s no earpiece, the entire sound during phone calls is being emitted from the display itself, which also incorporates a larger (by 30 percent), and faster (by the same amount) fingerprint scanner.

 Underneath the hood there’s a new 7nm Kirin 990 chip which is faster, more power efficient, and 5G-capable.
-Coupled with 6GB of RAM and 128GB of storage, it should deliver blazing fast performance given the light footprint of the latest version of EMUI 10.1.
+Coupled with 8GB of RAM and 128GB of storage, it should deliver blazing fast performance given the light footprint of the latest version of EMUI 10.1.

 Around the back, the P40 packs a triple camera system.
 It consists of the following (from top to bottom): 8MP telephoto lens with 3X optical zoom, f/2.4, and OIS; a 50MP RYYB ultra vision wide lens, f/1.9, OIS; a 16MP ultra-wide angle lens, f/2.2.
 It comes with LED flash and an upgraded color temperature sensor (8 colors).